scimusmn/velour/readme.md

 This is alpha code and is actively being developed and might break your systems.
 Please test before using on your systems.

 # TODO
-Write a Fabirc recipe to get the git origin URL as a string
+Write a Fabric recipe to get the git origin URL as a string

 # Misc.
 Q: Velour?